SheepleMcLemming/ideal-octo-spork/README.md

 ### Comments

 Strictly speaking, we don't _need_ to have a separate frontend.
-Some simple static pages could get served from here.
+Some simple static pages could get served from here and new endpoints could be made to accommodate not having a frontend.